pandazy/jankensqlhub/README.md

 -- Basic parameter syntax - @params default to string type if no args specified SELECT * FROM users WHERE id=@user_id AND name=@user_name

--- Dynamic table name parameters - always table_name type with optional constraints SELECT * FROM #table_name WHERE id=@user_id
+-- Dynamic identifier parameters - #xxx syntax for table names, column names, etc. (always table_name type) SELECT * FROM #table_name WHERE id=@user_id
+SELECT #column_name FROM users ORDER BY #column_name

 -- List parameters for IN clauses - always list type with item type validation SELECT * FROM users WHERE id IN :[user_ids] AND status IN :[statuses]